ampproject/amphtml/spec/amp-actions-and-events.md

 [TOC]

+[tip type="note"]
+This documentation covers actions and events for AMP websites, stories and ads.
+Read [Actions and events in AMP email](amp-email-actions-and-events.md) for the AMP email format.
+[/tip]

 The `on` attribute is used to install event handlers on elements.
 The events that are supported depend on the element.

 The value for the syntax is a simple domain-specific language of the form: